microsoft/ai-chat-protocol/README.md

 With the AI Chat Protocol, you will be able to:

-* Develop AI chat interfaces and applications in several languages:
+* Develop AI chat interfaces, components, and applications in several languages:
-  * Currently available: .NET, JavaScript
+  * **Currently available**: .NET, JavaScript
-  * In the future: Python, Java
 * Stream text from LLM-powered backends with ease
+* Easily incorporate HTTP middleware for logging, authentication, and more.

 *Note: we are currently in public preview.
 Your feedback is greatly appreciated as we get ready to be generally available!*